Assisting Clients in Phoenix and Throughout Arizona, Including Kingman, Bullhead City, and Mohave County

 Imagine yourself shopping for a used car.
 You have narrowed your selections down to two vehicles–both are identical in year, make, model, accessories, condition and mileage.
-Each of the owners is asking $10,000 for the car.
-During the course of your investigation into the two vehicles, you discover that one of the cars was involved in a collision and sustained $4,000 in damages, while the other vehicle has never been involved in a car accident.
-Obviously, if all things were equal, you would choose the car that has not been in an accident.
+Each owner is asking $10,000 for the car.
+Naturally, you do your research and discover the following:

-Diminished Value Claims in Arizona
+What Car Owners Need to Know About Diminished Value Claims in Arizona

 Make no mistake about it, the insurance industry hates to pay for diminution in value when a car is damaged and repaired after a wreck.
-However, with aggressive representation from a Phoenix accident lawyer at Hirsch & Lyon Accident Law P.L.L.C, we can properly assess and win these types of claims on behalf of our clients.
+However, with aggressive representation from a Phoenix car accident claim lawyer at Hirsch & Lyon Accident Law P.L.L.C, we can properly assess and win these types of claims on behalf of our clients.